 You Can Feel the Venue's Heartbeat on Every Page of 'Showtime at the Apollo'

 How do we measure the status of a performer's Holy Grail like the Apollo Theater in 2019?
-Ted Fox and James Otis Smith's beautifully realized, updated graphic novel brings this rich history to life.
+Ted Fox and James Otis Smith's beautifully realized, updated graphic history brings this rich history to life.

 Showtime at the Apollo: The Epic Tale of Harlem's Legendary Theater